- Introduction

 - While I find it unlikely to result in the best idea for you, googling for: “requests for startups” might spark creative juices.
 RFS100 is an example.
 YC’s list is another.

-Final thought: be wary of over-thinking.
 Often your first idea is your best idea.

 → Reid Hoffman on Why You Should Not Underestimate Your First Idea

-Idea Validation & Signal Testing
+Validating Startup Ideas & Signal Testing

 I am not going to go into any great depth on the topic of how to validate your ideas.
 At a high-level, it’s imperative that collect feedback from potential customers.
 At this stage you should already have what I call a solution-asset: a landing page, deck, or memo you get specific feedback on and ideally use to “sign someone up” for your service or waiting list.